446' x 58' 1"

-On January 22, 1943 during the evening, departed Rabaul on a supply run bound for Bougainville, Shortland, Kolombangara and Munda.
+On January 22, 1943 in the evening, departed Rabaul on a supply run bound for Bougainville, Shortland, Kolombangara and Munda.
 Aboard were 107 soldiers, concrete, a single Type 95 Ha Go Tank, a motorcycle with side car, munitions and supplies.
 Escorted by torpedo boat Hiyodori, subchaser CH-23 and mine layer Kamome.
 After departing Rabaul, the convoy was spotted by a Allied coastwatcher on New Ireland and reported by radio to the Allies.

-Abandoned, the damaged vessel drifted for three days.
-Solomon Islanders loyal to a coastwatcher boarded the abandoned vessel and removed the ship's log and other materials.
-Finally, the ship ran aground and sank into Kololuka Bay north of Ghizo Island.
-On April 1, 1943 officially removed from the Navy list.
+Although damaged, the ship remained afloat and drifted for three days.
+Solomon Islanders loyal to a coastwatcher boarded the vessel and removed the ship's log and other materials.
+On February 3, 1943, ran aground and sank into Kololuka Bay off northern Ghizo

 Fates of the Crew